Skip to main content

 Discover & Understand

-I took the initiative to interview members of our science advisory team, gaining deep insights into their unique tasks, challenges, and needs when working with customers on decarbonization strategies.
-This documentation ensured that our solutions were firmly grounded in the realities faced by our internal experts, bridging the gap between scientific expertise and user-friendly platform design.
+I interviewed members of our science advisory team, gaining deep insight into their tasks, challenges, and needs when working with customers on decarbonization strategies.
+This documentation ensured our solutions were firmly grounded in the realities faced by our internal experts, bridging the gap between scientific expertise and user-friendly platform design.

 Discover & Understand